Local asymptotics of selection models with applications in Bayesian selective inference: Asymptotic posterior distributions

 In the classical IID framework, the Bernstein-von Mises Theorem establishes asymptotic equivalence between the Bayesian and frequentist approaches to inference on $\theta$.
 In practical terms, this implies that Bayesian posterior probabilities can be interpreted as frequentist probabilities under the assumption that there is a fixed, true data-generating parameter $\theta_0$.
-For instance, $1-\alpha$ Bayesian credible intervals are also asymptotic $1-\alpha$ frequentist confidence intervals.
-This equivalence stems from the fact that Gaussian location models with a uniform prior satisfy this probability-matching condition exactly.
+For instance, $1-\alpha$ Bayesian credible sets are also asymptotic $1-\alpha$ frequentist confidence sets.
+This equivalence stems from the fact that Gaussian location models with a uniform prior on the location satisfy this probability-matching condition exactly.

-In the presence of selection, this is no longer the case: selection-adjusted posterior distributions can remain significantly miscalibrated as the sample size increases.
-This follows by combining Proposition \ref{SBvM} with the observation that the uniform prior on the location parameter lacks a Bayesian-frequentist equivalence under selection (Proposition \ref{PROP: miscalibration}).
+In the presence of selection, this duality breaks: selection-adjusted posterior distributions can remain systematically mis-calibrated as the sample size increases.
+This follows by combining Proposition \ref{SBvM} with the observation that the uniform prior on the location parameter lacks a Bayesian-frequentist equivalence under selection, except in the trivial scenarios where the selective distribution is itself Gaussian (Proposition \ref{PROP: miscalibration}).
 Achieving approximate frequentist calibration in this setting typically requires the use of more carefully tuned priors that account for the selection mechanism and vary with the sample size: see \cite{handbook}.
 This is not surprising, since, typically in selective inference, the dependence of the selection function on $n$ does not vanish asymptotically.
 This consideration of mis-calibration is relevant both for Bayesians and for frequentist practitioners who use Bayesian methods for their computational or interpretive convenience.

-In general, given a one-dimensional parameter of interest $\psi = g(\theta)$, a prior density for $\theta$ is \textit{probability-matching} if $\Pi(g(\theta_0)\mid Y)\sim U(0, 1)$ under repeated sampling of $Y$ when $\theta_0$ is the true parameter, where $\Pi(\cdot \mid Y)$ is the marginal posterior distribution function of $\psi$ induced by the said prior.
-This ensures that credible intervals are valid confidence intervals, as
+Formally, a prior density for $\theta$ is (exactly) \textit{probability-matching} if $\Pi(\theta_0\mid Y)\sim U(0, 1)$ under repeated sampling of $Y$ when $\theta_0$ is the true parameter, where $\Pi(\cdot \mid Y)$ is the marginal posterior distribution function of $\theta$ induced by the said prior.
+This ensures that probabilistic claims about the parameter based on the posterior distribution admit a valid frequentist interpretation.